 Employment contract is a way to reduce risk when changing jobs

-When going to work for a competitor or a troubled company then there are some financial considerations that have to be taken into account.
-First and foremost assume the job will only last a year and that you will need to look for another position while you are out of work.
-Given that assumption an employment contract is a must.
+Also, when going to work for a competitor or a troubled company then there are some additional financial and legal considerations that have to be taken into account.
+First and foremost, the IT Pro needs to assume the job will only last a year.
+The individual will need to look for another position while you are out of work.
+Given that assumption an employment contract with protections is a must.

 The employment contract has everything spelled out including grounds for termination, payments, insurance coverage, re-location (if you move), out placement services, and what can be disclosed.
 Attorney's fees should be covered, in addition you should retain the right to select the attorney to be used.